EISy-as-Py/hardy/joss-paper/paper.md

 ---

-`HARDy` is a python-based package that helps evaluate differences in data through feature engineering coupled with kernel methods.
+`HARDy` is a Python-based package that helps evaluate differences in data through feature engineering coupled with kernel methods.
 The package provides an extension to machine learning by adding layers of feature transformation and representation.
 The workflow of the package is as follows:

 - _Configuration_: Sets attribute for user-defined transformations, machine learning hyperparameters or hyperparameter space
 - _Handling_: Imports pre-labelled data from `.csv` files and loads into the catalogue.
 Later the data will be split into training and testing sets